 So check out and follow my Pinterest boards.
 And start your own, putting the ones you save to the CRAAP test!

 Pinterest is a great way to gather in one place resources and tools to help with education and work transitions.
 Follow me, as I am continually adding new resources that I believe add value to my readers and clients.
 Use my pins, but start creating your own boards with high quality resources.
-And if you have resources you think I should be share on my boards, please leave a comment!
+And if you have resources you think I should share on my boards, please leave a comment!